dramforever/easyriscv/index.md

 some would say, they have too much freedom.

 For us...
 Honestly, I'm just glad we've been dealt a hand that we can tackle completely in full.
-There's no way I'm finishing writing this tutorial if it were more full-fledged.
+There's no way I'm finishing writing this tutorial if RV32I wasn't so bare boned.

 ### Summary of computational instructions